DannyyDing/Bank-project/Goal 2/README.md

 * smaller than the smallest knot, or
 * larger than the largest knot

-In this way, we could use this algorithm to work out a function that is the closest to the real-world situation.
+In this way, we could use this algorithm to work out a complicated function that is the closest to the real-world situation.
-At the same time, we could also see what features contributed to the structed labels.
+At the same time, we could also see what features contributed the most to the structed labels.
 Take the following feature for an example:
 ```javascript
   gam(cnt ~ s(days_since_2011), data = bike)